SkUrRiEr/document-downloader/README.md

 params as passed to `->display()` will be all path components specified in the URL.

-This class must be a subclass of the `DocDownloader\Document\BaseDocument` class.
+This class must implement `DocDownloader\Interfaces\DocumentType` class.

 The `->display()` method of the selected class will be called with the params as specified in the URL as an array as it's only parameter.